CESSProject/cess-benchmark/cess-chain-tps/README.md

 # Conclusion
 This general test shows that a single CESS blockchain can achieve over **700** TPS (4419 transactions, one block every 6 seconds) for balance transfer transactions.
 If the Performance benchmark is used, it will exceed **1000** TPS.
 This is enough to meet the current needs of CESS's distributed storage.
-If demand surges in the future, CESS can run over 100 parachains; the projected TPS is well over **100,000**.
+If demand surges in the future, CESS can run over 100 parachains (if necessary); the projected TPS is well over **100,000**.